chrisimmel/calliope/docs/README.md

 * Images are interpreted by a combination of a multimodal LLM (GPT-4o, Claude, Gemini) and the Azure computer vision API to generate a rich text description, lists of recognized objects and text, and metadata that can be passed to other components as input.

 * Large language model prompts are stored, manipulated, and applied along with the other processing modules in graphs (prompt chaining) that can be pre-programmed or dynamically created at runtime.
 LLMs are driven via LangChain (although this isn't central to the framework).

+* Work is under way to add video to Calliope and Clio.
+Stories will be illustrated with video as well as images, generated initially by the Runway API, with others added as needed.

 * A semantic search facility is provided using the Pinecone vector database, with a scheduled ETL pipeline to index generated media.